A Residual Bootstrap for Conditional Value-at-Risk: Numerical Illustration

-All simulations are performed on a HP Z640 workstation with $16$ cores using Matlab R2016a.
 The numerical optimization of the log-likelihood function is carried out employing the build-in function \textit{fmincon} and running time is reduced by parallel computing using \textit{parfor}.

-Figure \ref{fig:4.1} displays the density of the distribution of the two-step QMLE estimator and the corresponding bootstrap distribution (given a particular sample) in the high persistence GARCH($1,1$) case for $n=5{,}000$.
-Figures \ref{fig:4.1}(a) to \ref{fig:4.1}(c) indicate that the bootstrap distribution mimics adequately the finite sample distribution of the estimator of the volatility parameters.
-Besides, Figure \ref{fig:4.1}(d) illustrates that the bootstrap approximation works as well for the distribution of the quantile estimator.
-Moreover, all density plots are roughly bell-shaped supporting the theoretical implications of Theorem \ref{thm:4.2} and \ref{thm:4.3}.
+The code is available on the website of the third author, and simulation results for a VaR level of $\alpha=0.01$ can be found in the working paper version.